ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## Tasks
 {: #tasks}

 Tasks are created whenever you perform an action on your deployment.
-Tasks include things like taking a backup tasks, group scaling, and changing a user password.
+Tasks include things like taking a backup, group scaling, and changing a user password.
 Most `cdb` commands  poll the running task and exit when it has completed.
-You can change this behavior with the `--nowait` flag which returns task information and exits.
+You can change this behavior with the `--nowait` flag, which returns task information and exits.

 ### `ibmcloud cdb deployment-tasks-list`
 {: #deployment-tasks-list}